cloudflare/cloudflare-docs/content/turnstile/frequently-asked-questions.md

 ## What is Visitor Solve Rate?

-A full Turnstile Challenge Token Flow comprises of a few things:
+A full Turnstile Challenge Token Flow consists of a few things:
 * A challenge is rendered (issued).
 * A challenge is solved on the front end and a token is harvested (solved).
-* The token is passed to siteverify and it is consumed (site-verified).
+* The token is passed to siteverify, and it is consumed (siteverified).

-Visitor Solve Rate is the percentage of tokens that were harvested compared to issued.
+Visitor Solve Rate is the percentage of tokens that were issued but have not necessarily been siteverified compared to issued challenges.

 ## What is API Solve Rate?

-API Solve rate is the share of tokens that were site-verified compared to issued.
+API Solve rate is the share of tokens that were siteverified compared to issued.

 ## What is the difference between action and cData?